astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 > **Note**: Currently the operators cannot support BigQuery `job_id`s.

-The target table can be specified as a string using the `table` parameter for the SQLColumnCheckOperator and SQLTableCheckOperator.
-When using the SQLCheckOperator, you can override the database defined in your Airflow connection as needed by passing a different value to the `database` argument.
-The target table for the SQLCheckOperator has to be given within the SQL statement.
+The target table can be specified as a string using the `table` parameter for the `SQLColumnCheckOperator` and `SQLTableCheckOperator`.
+When using the `SQLCheckOperator` , you can override the database defined in your Airflow connection as needed by passing a different value to the `database` argument.
+The target table for the `SQLCheckOperator` has to be given within the SQL statement.

-Under the hood the operators use the information provided in the Airflow connection to get a [DbApiHook](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/hooks/dbapi/index.html#module-airflow.hooks.dbapi).

-## Examples

-The following examples show you when and how to use SQL Check Operators.

-### Example 1 - `SQLColumnCheckOperator`
+## Example - `SQLColumnCheckOperator`

 The `SQLColumnCheckOperator` uses a dictionary to define checks via the parameter `column_mapping`.
 The strength of this operator is the ability to run a multitude of checks within one task but still have observability on which checks passed and which failed within the Airflow logs.